Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: Introduction

-Thus for any $(2,n)$ distribution $D$ of maximal class with $n>5$, the $(n-4)$th iterated Cartan prolongation of $D$, which is locally equivalent to $\Symp(D)$ at a generic point, enjoys properties (i) and (ii).
+Thus for any $(2,n)$ distribution $D$ with $5$-dimensional cube and $n>5$, the $(n-4)$th iterated Cartan prolongation of $D$, which is locally equivalent to $\Symp(D)$ at a generic point, enjoys properties (i) and (ii).
 This leads naturally to the question: Do lower Cartan prolongations enjoy these properties?
 This question is answered in the following proposition:

-\begin{prop} Let $D$ be a $(2,n)$ distribution of maximal class.
+\begin{prop} Let $D$ be a $(2,n)$ distribution with $5$-dimensional cube.
 Then at a generic point, the $(n-5)$th iterated Cartan prolongation $\pr^{(n-5)}(D)$ has Tanaka symbol which is independent of $D$, but this symbol does not admit a linear invariant normalization condition.

 On the other hand, at a generic point the $(n-4)$th Cartan prolongation $\pr^{(n-4)}(D)$ has Tanaka symbol which is independent of $D$, and this symbol admits a linear invariant normalization condition. \end{prop}